Qualification Round 2024/2025

 }

+The values of expected_size and expected_depth for all the inputs are specified in the subtask sections.
 Then, the score for a test is defined as the minimum score across all test cases.
 If your circuit is not valid (i.e. contains syntax errors or is not correctly computing the maximum sum among all crosses), you will get Wrong answer and therefore 0 points for the entire subtask.

 Subtask 1 (20 points)